 The objective of the Proceeds of Crime (Money Laundering) and Terrorist Financing Act is to help detect and deter money laundering and the financing of terrorist activities.
 It is also to facilitate investigations and prosecutions of money laundering and terrorist activity financing offences.
-This includes reporting, record keeping, client identification and compliance regime requirements for accountants and accounting firms.
+This includes implementation of reporting, record keeping, client identification and compliance regime requirements for casinos.